cosmos/cosmos/VALIDATORS_FAQ.md

 * **Double signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, this validator will get slashed on chain A
 * **Unavailability:** If a validator’s signature has not been included in the last X blocks, the validator will get slashed by a marginal amount proportional to X. If X is above a certain limit Y, then the validator will get unbonded
 * **Non-voting:** If a validator did not vote on a proposal and once the fault is reported by a someone, its stake will receive a minor slash.
-It will also get a penalty.
-Once a validator gets a penalty, no additional penalty can be submitted for a given period (3 weeks).
-After this period, if a second penalty is submitted, the validator gets a second light slash and gets unbonded.
-If, after the first penalty, no other penalty is submitted for a 3 months period, then the penalty can be cleared by sending a special transaction.

 Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDOSed, or if its private key is compromised.